-A. Removal of One-time Costs - A total of \$13,897 has been removed from the Police Department's Proposed FY2025 Budget for one-time equipment and supplies expenses that were added to support the Veterinary Services Clinic in FY24.
+A. Removal of One-time Costs - A total of \$13,897 has been removed from the Police Department's FY25 budget for one-time equipment and supplies expenses that were added to support the Veterinary Services Clinic in FY24.

 1. Animal Services Center Operating Expenses - Support Services